Subscribe to stay updated

 The founders of Breakfast en Bread knew this and launched a meal kit that delivered the same, high-quality meal to your door, ready for you to prepare in just 20 minutes.

-Why we like it: The local eatery took its existing logo, and with a few colour tweaks, made it the focal point of their shrink-wrap packaging and mailer box.
+Why we like it: The local eatery took its existing logo, and with a few colour tweaks, made it the focal point of their shrink-wrap and mailer box.

 The branded boxes and shrink wrapping add to that experience.